Max Weber: Weber studies

 Weberian scholarship's beginnings were delayed by the disruption of academic life in the Weimar Republic.
 Hyper-inflation caused Weber's support for parliamentary democracy to be countered by the declining respect that German professors had for it.
-Their alienation from politics caused many of them to become pessimistic and closer to the historical viewpoints espoused by Oswald Spengler in his The Decline of the West.
-Furthermore, universities increasingly came under state control and influence, which accelerated after the Nazi Party took power.
-The previously dominant style of sociology, that of Alfred Vierkandt and Leopold von Wiese, was largely replaced by a sociology that was dominated by support for the Nazis.
+Their political alienation caused many of them to become pessimistic and closer to the historical viewpoints espoused by Oswald Spengler in his The Decline of the West.
+Furthermore, universities were increasingly under state control and influence, which accelerated after the Nazi Party took power.
+The previously dominant style of sociology, that of Alfred Vierkandt and Leopold von Wiese, was largely replaced by a sociology that was dominated by Nazis.
 Hans Freyer and Othmar Spann were representative of that movement, while Werner Sombart began to support collectivism and Nazism.
-The Nazi Party's rise had marginalised Weber's scholarship in the German academy.
-However, some Weberian scholars had left Germany during this time, with most of them settling in the United States and the United Kingdom.
+The Nazi Party's rise marginalised Weber's scholarship in the German academy.
+However, some Weberian scholars left Germany, with most of them settling in the United States and the United Kingdom.